algae14313/ToDoToday/README.md

-# TodoToday - Simple Task and Notes Tracker
+# TodoToday - A Simple Task Tracker

-**TodoToday** is a lightweight Android application designed to help you take notes and manage your tasks efficiently.
+**TodoToday** is a lightweight Android application designed to help you manage your tasks efficiently.
 Whether you're planning your day or jotting down quick thoughts, TodoToday helps you stay organized with a user-friendly interface.
 This project was made in fulfillment of Application Development and Emerging Technologies and it's final requirement.

 ## Features
 - **Task Management**: Add, edit, and delete tasks with deadlines and priorities.